 Something a lot of younger people worry about is going bald, it can be easy to completely focus on the idea that if you start losing your hair you’re going to be bald within the next few years, however, hair loss doesn’t always mean you’re going to end up bald.

-Today, we’re sharing some of the early warning signs you do have to look out for and when would be a good time to consider visiting a hair clinic.
+Today, we’re sharing some of the early warning signs you do have to look out for and when would be a good time to consider visiting a clinic for hair transplant in London.

 You might start to notice more significant hair fall, you’ll probably notice this on your pillow in the morning when you shower and even when you brush your hair.
 It is important to remember that male pattern baldness is not always about how many hairs you shed each day, it’s related to how your hair growth cycle is and how quickly it can replace them.